 DON’T ASK THEM TO CHOOSE

 All most children want to do is please both parents and make them happy.
 Delegating the decision to children places them under unnecessary pressure and in time may lead to resentment.
 At Christmas it’s your job as parents to make the festive season as happy, cosy and memorable for them.
-Loved and happy children are likely to mature into happy and well balanced adults.
+Loved and happy children are likely to mature into happy and well adjusted adults.

 CAN WE SHARE CHRISTMAS DAY?